esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 ### Worker selection strategy

-The module uses `mongoose_wpool` for managing worker processes  and `avaiable_worker` strategy is in use.
+The module uses `mongoose_wpool` (which in turn uses `wpool` underneath) for managing worker processes  and [`best_worker` strategy](https://github.com/inaka/worker_pool#best_worker), for choosing a worker, is in use by default.
 Different strategies imply different behaviours of the system.

 #### Event messages queueing

-When `available_worker` strategy is set all the event messages are queued in single worker pool manager process state.
-When diffrenet strategy is set e.g `next_worker` those messages are placed in worker processes inboxes.
-There is no possiblity to change the worker strategy for now.
+When `available_worker` strategy is in use all the event messages are queued in single worker pool manager process state.
+When diffrenet strategy is set e.g `best_worker` those messages are placed in worker processes inboxes.
+Worker selection strategy can be set in `rabbit` pool configuration.

 #### Event messages ordering

-`available_worker` strategy does not ensure that user events will be delivered to a RabbitMQ server properly ordered in time.
+None of worker selection strategies ensures that user events will be delivered to a RabbitMQ server properly ordered in time.

 [mod_event_pusher]: ./mod_event_pusher.md